bazzel/css-challenge/README.md

 Once you're finished, compare and discuss your result with the other teams and learn from each other.

 That's about it.
 Simple, isn't it?

 To be honest, there's no hidden agenda here, no rabbit along the way.
-I just think it's interesting to see how other front-end developers build the pages and organize their code.
+I just think it's interesting to see how other front-end developers build and style pages and organize their code.
 And I bet, no matter your personal skills, you can learn from this challenge as well.

 ## Iterations